 Apart from the filing/reporting obligations referred to in 4.4 Dealings in Derivatives, securities disclosure laws applicable in Portugal (including Regulation (EU) No 236/2012 of the European Parliament and of the Council of 14 March 2012 on short selling and certain aspects of credit default swaps, amended by Regulation (EU) No 909/2014) impose duties concerning disclosure of short positions held in connection with derivatives trading.

 Furthermore, the importance of the disclosure initiatives relating to market infrastructure, which may allow, in the medium term, for greater transparency regarding the use of derivatives in connection with stakebuilding should be highlighted.

 There are no provisions under Portuguese law requiring shareholders to disclose the purpose of any acquisitions and/or their intention regarding control of the company prior to the launch of a takeover offer.
-It should be noted, however, that the Portuguese Securities Commission may, and often does, request further information on any acquisitions and filings made by shareholders, including the intended purpose, the origin of proceeds, etc.
+It should be noted, however, that the Portuguese Securities Commission may, and often does, request further information on any acquisitions and filings made by shareholders, including the intended purpose and the origin of proceeds.

 Information concerning a deal which is being negotiated is usually considered as price-sensitive, confidential information.